ara-software/tutorials/analysis/cmake_style/README.md

    `install(TARGETS NameOfYourExec DESTINATION ${BIN_DIR}/)`

 We have tried to make the build process easy by providing a shell script.
 You can just run `bash INSTALL.sh 0`.
 You can also run the build with `1` or `99` as arguments.
-If you call the `1`, it will rebuild everything, where the `0` will only rebuild if changes have been made to the source files. `99` will perform a recomile like `1`, but do so more verbosely.
+If you call the `1`, it will rebuild everything, where the `0` will only rebuild if changes have been made to the source files. `99` will perform a recompile like `1`, but do so more verbosely.

 Note that this is "easier" than the steps to normally compile a CMake project, where you would go into a build directory, type `cmake ../`, then `make`.